Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Examples

+In the last section, we provided an example to illustrate the necessity of the non-existence of directed cycles and the case of a non-wandering flow that may be non-Hamiltonian.

-\section{Examples of non-Hamiltonian area-preserving flows}
+\subsection{Examples of non-Hamiltonian area-preserving flows}

 Irrational rotations on a torus are non-Hamiltonian area-preserving flows.
 Any flows on a torus consisting of periodic orbits are non-Hamiltonian area-preserving flows.

 The following example is a non-Hamiltonian area-preserving flow without closed transversals, which M. Asaoka suggested to show the necessity of the non-existence of directed cycles in Theorem~\ref{nw_ham}.
-Indeed, there is a smooth non-Hamiltonian area-preserving flow with non-degenerate singular points but without neither locally dense orbits nor closed transversals on a torus as in Figure~\ref{non_dc}.
+Indeed, there is a smooth non-Hamiltonian area-preserving flow with non-degenerate singular points without either locally dense orbits or closed transversals on a torus as in Figure~\ref{non_dc}.

-: The author would like to thank Masashi Asaoka for his motivative question and helpful comments.
+: The author would like to thank Masashi Asaoka for his motivating question and helpful comments.